fleetdm/fleet/articles/seamless-mdm-migration.md

 # Seamless MDM migrations to Fleet

 Typical MDM migrations on macOS require end-user interaction and result in a window of time in which the device is unmanaged.
-This has consequences from users being kicked off wifi due to certificate profile removal, compliance failures due to unmanaged devices, and incomplete migrations.
+This has consequences from users being kicked off wifi due to certificate profile removal, compliance issues with unmanaged devices, and incomplete migrations.
 These concerns leave some organizations stuck on outdated MDM solutions that are no longer meeting their needs.
 There is a better way.

 For customers with eligible MDM deployments, migration to Fleet is possible with no gap in management and without involving the end-user.